Dhinamum Ennai Gavani

 Dhinamum Ennai Gavani is a 1997 Indian Tamil language crime film directed by A. R. Ramesh.
 The film stars Ramki, Sanghavi and Prakash Raj.
 It was released on 14 April 1997.
 The film was a failure at the box office.
-Two years after release, the producers were given a ₹5 lakh subsidy by the then Tamil Nadu Chief Minister M. Karunanidhi along with ten other films.
+Two years after its release, it was one of the 11 low-budget films chosen by a jury, with the producers of each film being given a ₹5 lakh subsidy by the then Tamil Nadu Chief Minister M. Karunanidhi.

 Plot

 Rolex (Prakash Raj) is an intelligent international smuggler on the run.
 Later, the fearless Assistant Commissioner, Jai Kumar (Ramki), arrests him and sends him to jail.
 Jai Kumar and Raji (Sanghavi), who are deeply in love, get married.
 Rolex wants to take revenge on Jai Kumar by his way.
 Thereafter, he escapes from jail and fakes his death.
 What transpires later forms the crux of the story.

 Soundtrack

 The soundtrack was composed by Sirpy.